CE-Programming/toolchain/docs/static/git.rst

 Now that we are ignoring the right files, how do we add the ones we actually care about to the repository?
 Before making a commit, you have to add the files that you want to include in the commit.
-To get a list of the files that you can add, run :code:`git status` -- The files that you have already added are in green, and the files that have changed but that will not be included in the next commit are in red.
+To get a list of the files that you can add, run :code:`git status` -- the files that you have already added are in green, and the files that have changed but that will not be included in the next commit are in red.
 To add the files to the next commit, run :code:`git add (file1) (file2) (file3) (etc)`.
 Once you are done adding files, you can create the commit by running :code:`git commit -m "Some message for the commit"`.